PaulKirchhefer/plopgg/README.md

 ## Installation
 Download the .xpi file from this repository.
 Open a new tab and type about:addons in the url bar.
 Click on the gear icon, select 'Install Add-on from file' and select the downloaded .xpi file.
+This also works in case you already have an older version of the extension installed.

 Firefox may initially block opening the op.gg tab.
 In that case you need to allow primeleague.gg to open popup-windows.